 Bikers know that other drivers don’t always look out for them; they make blind left turns, sudden stops, or unexpected lane changes without checking for motorcycles.
 Knowing to be especially alert to these risks and others makes for a safer ride.

 Every year, between 80,000 and 100,000 bikers are seriously injured, and nearly 5,000 are killed in crashes.
-If you’ve been the victim of a crash, you need an attorney who understands motorcycle accident law on your side as you work to get compensation.
+If you’ve been the victim of a crash, you need a knowledgeable attorney who understands motorcycle accident law on your side as you work to get compensation.